FarronF/limerick-council-meetings/meetings/2018/10/08-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 11th June 2018.md

 Members received a presentation on Regional Skills by the Regional Skills Co-

 ordinator, Mr. J. Leddin.
-The presentation covered the following areas;---  National Context
+The presentation covered the following areas;
+---
+ National Context

  Skills Strategy